springload/ssm-parent/README.md

 There are the following extra functions available in templates: url_host, url_user, url_password, url_path, url_scheme and trim_prefix.
 The current list of the custom functions can be found here https://github.com/springload/ssm-parent/blob/master/ssm/transformations/template_funcs.go#L9

-trim_name_prefix will match any variables starting with `startswith` and will remove the `trim` string from the start of the corresponding variable names.
+trim_name_prefix will match any variables starting with `starts_with` and will remove the `trim` string from the start of the corresponding variable names.

 There is practically no limit on the number of transformations and they are applied in order from top to the bottom.